TheRockettek/RockUtilities/README.md

 command name   |description
 ---------------|-----------
 /spawn         |Teleports you to spawn
-/nearcolony    |Displays colonies that are nearby /players       |Lists players on the server
+/colonyspawn   |Teleports you to nearest active colony banner /nearcolony    |Displays colonies that are nearby /players       |Lists players on the server
 /near          |Displays players that are neaeby